 Stationary cycling was chosen as the mode of exercise as it is a recommended for pregnant women without obstetric complications .
 This mode of exercise facilitates a higher self-paced intensity as it supports the increasing body mass of pregnant women.
 This allowed women to expend more energy in the same amount of time compared to walking and thus a greater reduction in postprandial (post-meal) glucose concentration, which may have an implication to women with gestational diabetes .

 Furthermore, a program of regular home-based stationary cycling also appears to have favorable effects on maternal fitness and glucose tolerance in previously inactive obese pregnant women .
-Cycling on the stationary bike also encouraged adherence to the cycling training program as it can be performed indoors and not subjected to weather.
+Cycling on the stationary bike also encouraged adherence to the cycling training program as it can be performed indoors and not subjected to the weather.
 Comparing the cost of exercise equipment, a stationary bike is also more affordable than most treadmills.

 In our study published in BMC Pregnancy & Childbirth , twelve healthy pregnant women in their third trimesters visited the laboratory on two occasions within a two-week period and were scheduled at least two days apart to minimize any effects from the previous session.
 In a counterbalanced order, these women performed either: